You Are Here:

 Reference: http://lflegal.com/2008/04/rite-aid-pos-agreement/

-Key words: Point of Sale devices; PIN; Privacy
+Keywords: Point of Sale devices; PIN; Privacy

 Target audiences: Policy makers; Commercial bodies; Developers